matthew-dong-dev/personal-website/about.md

 **Undergraduate Research Fellow**

-- Received a $6,000 grant to conduct a self-directed research project under the guidance of a faculty mentor.
+- Applied and received a $6,000 university grant to conduct a self-directed research project under the guidance of a faculty mentor.

 ---